 Q: I can’t meet one of your requirements listed above.
 Does that mean that you won’t be able to play for me?

 A: Not necessarily.
 We try to be as flexible as we can on ALL ASPECTS of a booking.
-We can arrive early to be set up before any of your guests arrive; we can extend our sets to an hour each or even a little longer; we can provide live background music as a “drinks” or “dinner jazz” set with a solo pianist, duo, trio or quartet; we can play as a 5 or 6-piece – or indeed as an 8, 9 or 10-piece; we can provide a female vocalist in addition to the rest of the band; we can cope without a changing room (but be aware that there will be a number of empty instrument cases that have to go somewhere!).
+We can arrive early to be set up before any of your guests arrive; we can make our sets a bit longer (or shorter); we can provide live background music as a “drinks” or “dinner jazz” set with a solo pianist, duo, trio or quartet; we can play as a 5 or 6-piece – or indeed as an 8, 9 or 10-piece; we can provide a female vocalist in addition to the rest of the band; we can cope without a changing room (but there will be a number of empty instrument cases that have to go somewhere!).
 Bear in mind, however, that whenever extra personnel, extra time, work or inconvenience arise you should expect an increase in the fee.
-(Equally, a smaller band will be cheaper!)
+(Equally, making our job easier or simpler will be cheaper!)